 - Petroleum Engineering

 - Plastics Engineering

 The Massachusetts Maritime Academy offers a student chapter of the National Institute for Automotive Service Excellence.
 According to U.S. News & World Report's 2017 report, the Massachusetts Maritime Academy is tied for #18 in the regional north rankings of colleges and tied at #3 as a top public school in the region.
 The total undergraduate enrollment is nearly 1,700 students, and the Maritime Academy has a 17:1 student to faculty ratio.
 The school's marine engineering (M-Eng) program prepares students for engineering officer careers in the United States Merchant Marines.
 Before graduation, M-Eng students must take examinations given by the United States Coast Guard to qualify as a third assistant engineer, steam, motor, and gas turbine, unlimited horsepower, with the ultimate goal of reaching chief engineer.

 Top Marine Engineering Schools

-|Texas A&M University||Has a marine engineering program is both ABET accredited and certified by the U.S. Coast Guard||Galveston, TX|
+|Texas A&M University||Has a marine engineering program that is both ABET accredited and certified by the U.S. Coast Guard||Galveston, TX|

-|University of New Orleans||Students have access to a computer-aided ship design laboratory, a UNO structural test system, a model shop for projects and more||New Orleans, LA|
+|University of New Orleans||Students have access to a computer-aided ship design laboratory, a UNO structural test system, a model shop for projects, and more||New Orleans, LA|